 *Chocolate Lovers Tip* stop by the chocolate shop in Ouray for some yummy dark hot cocoa and scrap cookie!
 I may be biased as a have a huge sweet tooth but it’s the best hot chocolate I’ve had in years.

-Ouray Ice Park is only a ten-minute walk from the edge of town which happens to be where we stayed.
+Ouray Ice Park is only a ten-minute walk from the edge of town where we stayed.

-After meeting up with Chris, we walked over to the man-made park and he gave us a quick lesson on the basics of ice climbing including posture, how to swing the ice axes, how to kick your feet into the ice with the crampons, how to dress, etc. My key takeaway is to stand in a triangle form and swing directly in front of you.
+After meeting up with Chris, we walked over to the man-made park and he gave us a quick lesson on the basic techniques of ice climbing including proper posture, how to swing the ice tools, how to kick your feet into the ice with the crampons, how to dress to not be a human popsicle, etc. My key takeaway is to stand in a triangle form and swing directly centered in front of you.

 I’m really slow at ice climbing – I’m sure it’s partially because I’m a beginner, and partially because of my fear of heights.
 After our crash course, we got in two climbs.
 I didn’t make it up either climbs because I got in my own head – I made it up halfway and decided it was a good time to come down.